 - the Deferred Gifts Fund

-The Diocesan Corporation in total achieved an increase in total net assets of $111,801 during 2014.
-This increase was primarily due to the growth and investment returns from the investments of the Endowment Fund.
+The Diocesan Corporation in total experienced a decrease in total net assets of $663,102 during 2015.
+This decrease was primarily due to a decrease in the market value of the Endowment Fund.
 As noted in last year’s convention reports, at the beginning of 2012 the management of the endowment’s invested funds was transferred to The Investment Fund for Foundations (“TIFF”), a nonprofit investment organization that serves only foundations, endowments and other nonprofit entities.
 Pursuant to the resolution passed by Convention in October 2013 that fifteen percent of the diocesan endowment be invested in socially responsible investments (SRI) over three years, ten percent of the Endowment Fund’s invested assets have been transferred to SRI funds managed by Fund X (a San Francisco investment firm) and were invested in 100% socially responsible investments.
-Another five percent will be transferred in early 2016.
+Another five percent was transferred in early 2016.

-The Operating Fund is expected to operate at close to a break-even position in the current 2015 year, consistent with the approved 2015 operating budget
+The Operating Fund is expected to operate at loss in the current 2016 year, primarily as a result of unanticipated litigation expenses.

 Financial Policies and Procedures

 The Finance Committee of the Executive Council holds monthly teleconference meetings to review the financial affairs of the Diocese.
 Its monthly discussions include a review of the year to date operating financials, the aging of receivables from the parishes and missions, and the line of credit loan facility available to parishes and other Diocesan institutions.
 A summary of these meetings is then presented at each month’s Executive Council meeting.